sympy/sympy/doc/src/guides/custom-functions.md

 >>> class versin(Function):
 ...     def _eval_is_nonnegative(self):
 ...         x = self.args[0]
-...         # versin(x) is nonnegative if x is real
+...         # versin(x) is nonnegative iff x is real
 ...         return x.is_real
 ...
 ...     def _eval_is_positive(self):
 ...         x = self.args[0]
-...         # versin(x) is positive if x is real and not an even multiple of pi ...         return fuzzy_and([x.is_real, fuzzy_not((x/pi).is_even)])
+...         # versin(x) is positive iff x is real and not an even multiple of pi ...         return fuzzy_and([x.is_real, fuzzy_not((x/pi).is_even)])
 ```